Mohit-Ak/CarND-Traffic-Sign-Classifier/writeup.md

  - ```Training Data new size = 69598 | Approximately 2x```
  - ```Validation Data new size = 17640 | Approximately 1.5x```

-#### 2. Visualization of the dataset.
+### Visualization of the Augmented dataset.

-Here is an exploratory visualization of the data set

 ![alt text][image9]

-### Statistical Analysis of the Class frequency
+### Statistical Analysis of the Class frequency in the Augmented data
 - Tells us if we have enough samples of all the classes
 - Tells us if our training data is not biased
 - Tells us that if we cover all the classes in the Validation set